Yeast infections

 - Sometimes a culture is needed to make the diagnosis

 There are other types of vaginal and vulvar problems that can also cause itching, burning, and discharge.
 So, you need to see a provider to make a correct diagnosis.
-They will talk with you about the treatments that will work best for you.
+They will talk with you about treatments that will work best for you.

-What causes yeast?
+What causes it?

 A healthy vagina has many organisms (bacteria and yeast) that live together in normal balance.
 If the balance is upset, yeast can overgrow.